-- This is another epithermal target identified by several copper-gold-in-soil geochemical anomalies related to 4 km x 1.2 km zone of argillic and advanced argillic alteration.
-It is located 2km south of the Tilva Rosh target. - Five holes drilled during a previous program at Markov Kamen intersected hydrothermal breccia, and vuggy silica which are signs of high-sulphidation type epithermal mineralisation controlled by dominantly northwest structures.
-Measured contacts to the country rock suggest the advanced argillic zone and the epithermal mineralization are open towards west. - Interpretation models from both the IP-Resistivity and CSAMT/NSAMT were completed and combined with other layers of data to select targets for follow up drilling. - Status: Drilling did not commence as the Company was awaiting permits from the Forestry Department and thereafter a decision was made to terminate drilling due to the state of emergency imposed in Serbia as result of the COVID-19 pandemic.
+- This is another epithermal target identified by several copper-gold-in-soil geochemical anomalies related to a 4 km x 1.2 km zone of argillic and advanced argillic alteration.
+It is located 2km south of the Tilva Rosh target. - Five holes drilled during previous programs at Markov Kamen intersected hydrothermal breccia, and vuggy silica which are signs of high-sulphidation type epithermal mineralisation controlled by dominantly northwest structures.
+Measured contacts with the country rock suggest the advanced argillic zone and the epithermal mineralization are open towards west. - Interpretation models from both the IP-Resistivity and CSAMT/NSAMT were completed and combined with other layers of data to select targets for follow up drilling. - Drilling did not commence because the Company was awaiting permits from the Forestry Department and thereafter a decision was made to suspend drilling due to the state of emergency imposed in Serbia as a result of the COVID-19 pandemic.
+This target area remains untested.